 You can change the language setting if desired in the Modeler by going to: Language > Current Language.

-Mendix recommends setting your development language at the start of your app project, because all the added text (for example, button labels) will be added to the selected language library (so that it can be reused in other app projects).
+Mendix recommends setting your development language at the start of your app, because all the added text (for example, button labels) will be added to the selected language library (so that it can be reused in other apps).

 To update the language settings in the Modeler, go to Language > Language Operations.